stackblitz-labs/pkg.pr.new/README.md

 For repositories with many packages, comments might get too long.
 In that case, you can use `--only-templates` to only show templates.

-pkg.pr.new uses `npm pack --json` under the hood, in case you face issues, you can also use the `--pnpm` flag so it starts using `pnpm pack`.
+pkg.pr.new uses `npm pack --json` under the hood, in case you face issues, you can also use the `--pnpm` or `--yarn` flag so it starts using `pnpm pack` or `yarn pack`.
 This is not necessary in most cases.

 <img width="100%" src="https://github.com/stackblitz-labs/pkg.pr.new/assets/37929992/2fc03b94-ebae-4c47-a271-03a4ad5d2449" />